-- develop coping strategies that work for you, and then when you feel anxious, utilise one of your coping strategies that will self-soothe
+- Develop coping strategies that work for you, and then when you feel anxious, utilise one of your coping strategies that will self-soothe

-To come back into your window of tolerance some people use a technique called “Grounding”.
-Doing things that stimulate your senses remind your brain that you are in the present where it is safe.
+To get back into their window of tolerance, some people use a technique called “grounding”: doing things that stimulate the senses and therefore remind the brain that it is in the present where it is safe.
 What else do you think you could do?
-Make some time to make some notes.
+Take the time to make some notes.